doncadavona/ionic-2-kitchen-sink/README.md

 ## Deployment

-To deploy the app to real devices, such as Android, iPhone or Windows phones, read on the [Official Deployment](http://ionicframework.com/docs/intro/deploying/) documentation.
+To deploy the app to real devices, such as Android, iOS or Windows phones, read on the [Official Deployment](http://ionicframework.com/docs/intro/deploying/) documentation.